 Hara has been with the Child Development Center since 1992.
 She holds a bachelor’s degree in child development from Texas State University, and a Masters of Education from The University of Texas.
 Before bringing her gifts to us she worked as a summer camp administrator.
 She also has years of experience as a child care consultant for the city of Austin, and as a member of Austin Community College’s adjunct faculty.

-San Jacinto Dolphins Teacher
+San Jacinto All Stars Teacher (Pre-K)

-San Jacinto Leaping Frogs Teacher
+San Jacinto Penguins Teacher (Threes and Fours)

-San Jacinto Bumblebees Teacher
+San Jacinto Bumblebees Teacher (Infants)

 Favorite Children's Book: Love Is A Handful of Honey